gdhgdhgdh/terraform-consul-jmeter/README.md

 ### Consul

-A key-value store also from Hashicorp - we're using their public demo instance at http://demo.consul.io/ - please be aware that its contents get reset hourly so I recommend you run the first `terraform apply` just after the hour.
+A key-value store also from Hashicorp - we're using their public demo instance at http://demo.consul.io/ - please be aware that its contents get reset half-hourly so I recommend you run the first `terraform apply` just after the hour or half-hour.

 ## Technical implementation